Grounded-DI/deterministic-intelligence/AGDI_Override_Chain_Statement.md

 - Where's the deterministic gate?
 - Who authored the system?

-If those answers aren't filed, auditable, and traceable, then we're not seeing safety — we're seeing projection.
+If those answers aren’t filed, auditable, and traceable, then the system lacks a verifiable safety structure particularly in high-stakes domains.

 ---